scan/image-scrambler/README.md

 Accordingly, `INPUT_DIR_NAME` and `OUTPUT_DIR_NAME` can be changed if another name is desired.
 Please be aware that the directories are always taken as relative from where the script is executed.

+## Skip mode

+By default, the scrambler operates in skip mode, as in, when changing direction for the images, the first and last images of the next sequence are discarded.

+If it's desired to keep these frames and linger longer when changing direction, set the `SKIP_MODE` variable to `false`.

 ## Caveats

 The script will not clear the `output` folder if run again.
 The user is responsible to make sure their prior work is moved and not overridden.